Design System Audit

 At ELSE, we’ve seen first-hand that a design system can’t be put in place in isolation and that the process needs to be inclusive.
 To do that, we’ll work with you to identify key people and departments within your organisation, create a collaborative working group, and help you put in place the right communication channels and ceremonies.

 Design teams need to operate in the right conditions in order to deliver meaningful work for your business.
 More often than not, when teams work in silos, they can feel isolated both from the business and from other product teams.
 In these situations, objectives become too narrow and teams lose sight of the bigger picture.

 Establishing the right communication channels and transparency is important to make product teams feel included.
 It’s vital to help them understand how their work contributes – in a meaningful way – towards something greater.

 At ELSE, we’ve established a set of techniques and tools to help you identify how to bring fragmented teams closer together.
 The process can give you insight into workflow inefficiencies, expose bottleneck areas, and help you establish KPIs in order to measure the effectiveness of your future efforts.

 We work with businesses at all stages of their development and offer bespoke solutions to make sure you get exactly what you need, and only what you need, in order to maximise impact.
 Get in touch if you’d like to get the measure of your design system.

 Views from ELSE

-Getting the best from your distributed teams In the design business, to cite Blair Enns, we ‘sell’ one of three things — INPUTS (our time), OUTPUTS (our deliverables) and, if we’re well-positioned, OUTCOMES (the future value we bring).
+From ticking off deliverables to goal-based working In the design business, to cite Blair Enns, we ‘sell’ one of three things — INPUTS (our time), OUTPUTS (our deliverables) and, if we’re well-positioned, OUTCOMES (the future value we bring).
 Truth is,…

 Knowing the marketplace today is evolving faster than ever, and along with customer’s ever-shifting expectations, the pressure to innovate is greater than ever.
 Effective design can help your business discover future value.